Men’s skin vs women’s skin: Are there differences or is it marketing BS?

 These differences aren’t down to gender, so try and look past the marketing to find a product that works best for you – whether that’s from the ‘female’ section of the supermarket or not.

 And finally…men’s makeup

 So what about when it comes to makeup marketed separately at men, or women?
 In 2019, a men’s makeup brand called War Paint For Men was criticised because of its marketing.
-Its critics suggested that its harsh branding and name was perpetuating toxic masculinity.
+Its critics suggested that its harsh branding and name were perpetuating toxic masculinity.